ChainSwordCS/TGAHz-Parsing/README.md

 This is not a generic TARGA reader.
 It is only designed to interpret HzMod TGAs, so certain header information is hard-coded as it is constant for HzMod.

+All input, raw or as a file, is at the end of the command.
+For example, `python TGAHzParse.py -txt -log input.txt` takes input as a hex string in input.txt.

+Output images are saved as TGAHZ.png for single frames or TGAHZ.gif for animations.

 There are several available command-line arguments:

-* `-log`: Log each packet and some metadata to the console
-* `-logcolor`: Color-code log output as RGB, with purple for the attribute bit
-* `-loghex`: Log each packet, but in 24-bit hex color values rather than binary (Only compatible with 24-bit color decoding)

-* `-noimage`: Don't output an image
+* Input arguments
   * `-txt`: Take input from a text file containing a hex string on the first line
   * `-txtanim`: Create an animated image with input from a text file containing a hex string on each line
   * `-tga` or `-bin`: Take input from a binary file
   * `-hex`: Take input from a hex string

+* Experimental Features (Not finished, only had limited testing)
   * `-bit24`: Force experimental 24-bit color decoding (16-bit is the default)

-All input, raw or as a file, is at the end of the command.
-For example, `python TGAHzParse.py -txt -log input.txt` takes input as a hex string in input.txt.

-Output images are saved as TGAHZ.png for single frames or TGAHZ.gif for animations.
+* Debugging Tools
+  * `-log`: Log each packet and some metadata to the console
+  * `-logcolor`: Color-code log output as RGB, with purple for the attribute bit
+  * `-loghex`: Log each packet, but in 24-bit hex color values rather than binary (Only compatible with 24-bit color decoding)
+  * `--forcerenderhbytes`: Forcibly process and render the header byte of every RAW and RLE packet as a pixel in a shade of red.
+May be useful for visually debugging.
+  * `-noimage`: Don't output an image

+# Image Parsing Progress, Testing, and Results

-# Key
+## Key

 * R = This bit is part of the Red
 * G = This bit is part of the Green
 * B = This bit is part of the Blue
 * A = This bit is the 'Attribute Bit'

-# Image Parsing Results

 ## Commit [139fa60](https://github.com/Eiim/TGAHz-Parsing/commit/139fa601fc96389fba8d3332ca6f058a16d84994)